cma2015/iwa-miRNA/Tutorials/User_manual.md

 	![server](img/0.1.2.png)

-	A detailed list of sample data is shown below.
+	A detailed list of test data is shown below.

 ![files](img/0.1.3.png)